 Offer Flexible Options to Tenants

-Today’s professionals are more mobile than ever, as exemplified by the rising popularity of coworking spaces and, since the pandemic started, working remotely from home.
+Today’s professionals are more mobile than ever, as exemplified by the rising popularity of coworking spaces and working remotely from home.
 But even with new technology and more flexibility, many independent professionals and small businesses still need a convenient office to serve as home base.
 That’s where you can come in.

 You may be able to find tenants who aren’t in need of a permanent office to use every day, but instead are looking for a satellite office to do business from when they’re in town to meet clients.
 Offering stations that are fully set up with a phone, power, speedy internet access, and even office supplies will appeal to these renters, and renting to two or three people who each pay for one or two days a week can generate even more revenue than renting to a single person.